 Method 2: Try Installing the 1903 Windows 10 Edition

-Installing Windows 10 version 1903 will fix the Windows update service not running issue entirely.
-For starters, Windows 10 version 1903, is an updated version of Windows 10 that was rolled out in May 2019 Update.
+Installing Windows 10 version 1903 will fix the windows update service not running issue entirely.
+For starters, Windows 10 version 1903, is an updated version of Windows 10 that was rolled out in the May 2019 Update.
 Codenamed 19H1, this new version offers a new set of features as well as improvements from its predecessor.
 For instance, one of its most important aspects is the fact that it’s able to detect problems with updates and fix them automatically.
 Windows users can go to the Microsoft website(microsoft.com) for more information on how to acquire and install this helpful Windows version.

 Method 3: Reset the Windows Update Related Components

 Another major culprit for Windows update service failure is corrupted files and components of the operating system.
 These may include the services as well as temporary files and folders that are responsible for the Windows Update service process.
 The good news is that you can restore these files and components by resetting them.